Random minimum spanning tree and dense graph limits: Introduction

 \section{Introduction}

 The main contribution of the paper is a continuity result of the random minimum spanning tree problem with respect to the topology of dense graph limits.
-Let us first summarize the state of the art in the area of random minimum spanning trees.
-Recall that if $G$ is a graph (finite, undirected, simple) that is connected and $w:E(G)\rightarrow [0,\infty)$ is a weight function, then the \emph{weight} of a spanning tree $T$ is
+Let us first introduce basic graph-theoretic notation and then summarize the state of the art in the area of random minimum spanning trees.
+If $G$ is a graph (finite, undirected, simple), we write $V(G)$ and $E(G)$ for its vertex set and its edge set, respectively.
+Further, we write $v(G)=|V(G)|$ and $e(G)=|E(G)|$.
+If $G$ is connected and $w:E(G)\rightarrow [0,\infty)$ is a function (which we call the \emph{\previouslyweight\ function}), then the \emph{\previouslyweight}\footnote{ While this is commonly termed the `weight' of an edge or a spanning tree, we opt for `length' to mitigate potential ambiguity.
+The word `weight' will also be used in the context of the numerical values associated with edges in certain weighted graphs, thus necessitating a distinct term.} of a spanning tree $T$ is

 A \emph{minimum spanning tree} is a spanning tree of $G$ which minimizes $w(T)$.
 We write $MST(G):=w(T)$, where $T$ is a minimum spanning tree of $G$.
 A minimum spanning tree has many nice features which also allow very simple and efficient algorithms which in turn can help analyze mathematical problems concerning a minimum spanning tree.
-These are Borůvka's algorithm from 1926, Jarník's algorithm from 1930 (rediscovered and popularized by Prim in 1957 and by Dijskra in 1959) and two algorithms which appeared in a 1956 paper by Kruskal \cite{KruskalAlgorithms}.
+These are Borůvka's algorithm from 1926, Jarník's algorithm from 1930 (rediscovered and popularized by Prim in 1957 and by Dijkstra in 1959) and two algorithms which appeared in a 1956 paper by Kruskal \cite{KruskalAlgorithms}.
 One of those two algorithms turns out to be much more useful than the other and has been called `Kruskal's algorithm'.
 We shall recall (and then use) this algorithm below.